 Preference should be given to recessing the meter box into the gable, front wall of the house or the boundary wall of the property.

-The meter box must be accessible from the front of the house for meter reading and not located internally or behind a locked gate or inside a sealed porch.
+It must be accessible from the front of the house and not located internally i.e. inside a sealed porch.
 (See Fig. A, B, C)

 IF YOU SMELL GAS

 At home